ellakoa/postcard-poem/content/posts/forever-young-the-weeping-willow.md

   Maybe, just maybe
   we will rest and chill

-  Take a seat and rest awhile
+  Take a seat and sit awhile
   Hum a tune, that makes you smile
   If the tune is sad to hear
-  we will weep away your tears,
+  we will weep away the tears,
-  and if our branch should brush your arm
-  We say with us, dance.
+  and if our branch should brush your arm we say with us, dance.
 alignPoemLeft: false
 removePostcardPadding: true
 address: |-